Logan family (historical): History

-Warren was born into slavery in Virginia in 1857 and was visibly of mixed-race African and European ancestry.
+Warren was born into slavery in North Carolina in 1859 and was visibly of mixed-race African and European ancestry.
 At emancipation he took the surname Logan.
 He graduated from Hampton Normal and Agricultural Institute in Virginia in 1877 and then taught bookkeeping at Tuskegee Normal School in Alabama.
 Starting in 1883, Warren also served as director of choral singing and director of the school band.

 As a young educated man in the period after the Reconstruction era, Logan pushed against the social restraints imposed by white supremacists in the South.
 For instance, he and a group of friends tried to use their first-class train tickets between Montgomery and Selma, Alabama.
 They were ordered to the Jim Crow car and ejected when they hesitated to move.
 Logan became the first treasurer of Tuskegee Institute in 1882, and is described as the closest confidante of the institute's head, Booker T. Washington.
 He later served as vice president and was a member of the board of trustees at Tuskegee.

 In 1888 Logan married Adella Hunt, also a teacher at Tuskegee.
 Under the state's slavery laws, she was born free in February 1863 in Sparta, Georgia, as her mother was a free woman of color.
 (By the principle of partus sequitur ventrem, children at birth took their mother's status.)
 Her father was a white plantation owner.
 While her parents could not legally marry under the state's racial laws, they had a common-law marriage and her father acknowledged their family of eight children.
 He aided Adella financially so that she could attend Atlanta University, an historically black college founded by the American Missionary Association, where she graduated in 1881.

 Hunt became a teacher at Tuskegee in 1883.
 Both the Hunts and Logans considered education the key to the advancement of people of color in society.
 Teaching English and social sciences, Hunt succeeded Olivia A. Davidson as Lady Principal when, in 1885, Davidson married Booker T. Washington, head of the institute.

 Adella Hunt Logan is known as an educator and an administrator.
 She supported women's suffrage, lectured at NAACP conferences, and published articles in its Crisis magazine.
 She is also remembered for her essay, "What Are the Causes of the Great Mortality Among the Negroes of the Cities of the South, and How Is That Mortality to Be Lessened?"
 (1902).

 In 1915, Hunt Logan was hospitalized for severe depression.
 Learning of Booker T. Washington's last illness, she returned to the institute.
 Washington died November 14, and Hunt Logan continued to struggle with depression.
 She committed suicide by jumping from the top floor of one of the school buildings on December 12, 1915.

 Warren Logan retired in 1924.
 A building that was constructed on Tuskegee's campus in 1931 and served as an auditorium and gymnasium was named Logan Hall, after Warren.